Plantibody: Advantages

 Transgenic plants offer an attractive method for large-scale production of antibodies for immunotherapy.
-Antibodies produced in plants have many advantage that are beneficial to humans, plants, and the economy as well.
+Antibodies produced in plants have many advantages that are beneficial to humans, plants, and the economy as well.
 They can be purified cheaply and in large numbers.
 The many seeds of plants allow for ample storage, and they have no risk of transmitting diseases to humans because the antibodies are produced without the need of the antigen or infectious microorganisms.
 Plants could be engineered to produce antibodies which fight off their own plant diseases and pests, for example, nematodes, and eliminate the need for toxic pesticides.

 Applications

 Antibodies generated by plants are cheaper, easier to manage, and safer to use than those obtained from animals.
-The applications are increasing because recombinant DNA is very useful in creating proteins that are identical when exposed into a plant's.
+The applications are increasing because recombinant DNA (rDNA) is very useful in creating proteins that are identical when exposed into a plant's.
 A recombinant DNA is an artificial DNA that is created by combining two or more sequences that would not normally come together.
 In this way, DNA injected into a plant is turned into recombinant DNA and manipulated.
 The favorable properties of plants are likely to make the plant systems a useful alternative for small, medium and large scale production throughout the development of new antibody-based pharmaceuticals.